Generic Name: pioglitazone and glimepiride (PYE-oh-GLI-ta-zone & glye-MEP-ir-ide)

 Some MEDICINES MAY INTERACT with pioglitazone/glimepiride.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), azole antifungals (eg, miconazole, ketoconazole), chloramphenicol, clarithromycin, clofibrate, disopyramide, fenfluramine, fluoxetine, insulin, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), phenylbutazone, probenecid, quinolone antibiotics (eg, ciprofloxacin), salicylates (eg, aspirin), and sulfonamides (eg, sulfamethoxazole) because the risk of low blood sugar may be increased
+- Anabolic steroids and androgens (eg, testosterone), angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), chloramphenicol, clarithromycin, cyclophosphamide, disopyramide, fibrates (eg, fenofibrate), fluconazole, fluoxetine, guanethidine, H2 receptor antagonists (eg, famotidine), insulin or other medicines for diabetes (eg, metformin, pramlintide), miconazole, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), pentoxifylline, phenyramidol, probenecid, propoxyphene, quinolone antibiotics (eg, ciprofloxacin), salicylates (eg, aspirin), somatostatin analogues (eg, octreotide), sulfinpyrazone, sulfonamides (eg, sulfamethoxazole), or tetracyclines (eg, doxycycline) because the risk of low blood sugar may be increased

-- Calcium channel blockers (eg, diltiazem), corticosteroids (eg, prednisone), decongestants (eg, pseudoephedrine), diazoxide, diuretics (eg, furosemide, hydrochlorothiazide), estrogens, hormonal contraceptives (eg, birth control pills), isoniazid, niacin, phenothiazines (eg, promethazine), phenytoin, rifamycins (eg, rifampin), sympathomimetics (eg, albuterol, epinephrine), or thyroid supplements (eg, levothyroxine) because they may decrease pioglitazone/glimepiride's effectiveness, resulting in high blood sugar
+- Barbiturates (eg, phenobarbital), clozapine, corticosteroids (eg, prednisone), danazol, diazoxide, diuretics (eg, furosemide, hydrochlorothiazide), estrogens, glucagon, hormonal contraceptives (eg, birth control pills), isoniazid, laxatives (eg, bisacodyl), nicotinic acid, olanzapine, phenothiazines (eg, promethazine), phenytoin, protease inhibitors (eg, ritonavir), rifampin, somatropin, sympathomimetics (eg, albuterol, epinephrine), or thyroid supplements (eg, levothyroxine) because they may decrease pioglitazone/glimepiride's effectiveness, resulting in high blood sugar

 - Gemfibrozil because blood sugar may be increased or decreased